Having traveled through Italy, Greece, and the Aegean in his youth, Colin quickly became interested in the ancient mythology of the region.

-For thousands of years, the stories of Greek mythology have educated and entertained.
+For thousands of years, Greek mythological stories have educated and entertained us.
 Even today, the adventures of heroes and Olympian gods are still being read.
 These heroes and gods needed an antagonist to face off against, and one of the most famous of these antagonists was Atlas.

 Atlas is one of the most recognisable characters from Greek mythology, yet people are often confused about his role in Ancient Greece.
 This is hardly surprising, as many contradictory stories are told about him.